Return to Index/Main Page

 Gunstock: A style of folding knife handle.
 That resembles the stock on Winchester 1873 rifle.

 Gravity Knife: A type of knife where the blade slides out the front.
-The blade isn't pused or assisted with a spring but falls freely out the front when pointed toward the ground and you press a release.
+The blade isn't pushed or assisted with a spring but falls freely out the front when pointed toward the ground and you press a release.
 The release is then pushed to a lock position and the blade locks in the open position.
-Upon unlocking the release and pointing the blade to the sky or pressing it against a surface will then return the blade to its safe position.
-See also: Out The Front
+Upon unlocking the release and pointing the blade upward or pressing it against a surface it will then return the blade to its safe position.
+For comparison, see: Out The Front, Switchblade and assisted opening.

 Grip: The handle of a knife; normally handle material attached to the tang of fixed blade knife.

 Groove: An archaic term used for a nail-nick